Recap: Community S2 E21: Paradigms of Human Memory

 - Ripped from the Headlines: Britta forces Abed and Troy to watch the beginnings of the Tunisian Revolution with her.

 - Rousing Speech: Jeff's tendency to make inspiring speeches is parodied with a speech at the end composed of flashbacks to fragments of other speeches inspired by the Noodle Incidents seen in the rest of the episode.
 The result is a confused, contradictory and glorious mess which nevertheless works perfectly as a 'Jeff' speech.

 - Ship Sinking:

-- The Jeff/Britta ship also gets a sinking when the rest of the group okays their sleeping together and it therefore stops being fun.
+- The Jeff/Britta ship also sinks when the rest of the group okays their sleeping together and it therefore stops being fun.

 - Significant Reference Date: The reference to the Tunisian Revolution dates that clip of Troy, Abed and Britta.